aandrewjuan1/tasktest/Docs/data-models-schema.md

 ### Foreign Key Constraints

-- **CASCADE DELETE**: When a User is deleted, all related Tasks, Events, Projects, PomodoroSessions, Reminders, and Notifications are deleted
+- **CASCADE DELETE**: When a User is deleted, all related Tasks, Events, Projects, PomodoroSessions, Reminders, Notifications, Collaborations, and Messages are deleted
 - **SET NULL**: When a Project or Event is deleted, related Tasks retain the foreign key but set it to NULL
 - **CASCADE DELETE**: RecurringTasks and RecurringEvents cascade delete their Instances and Exceptions